pranigopu/learningJava/README.md

 # Learning Java programming
-My notes, resources and programs from my learning of Java programming.
+My notes, resources and programs from my learning in Java programming.